OCamlverse/ocamlverse.github.io/content/metaprogramming.md

 Type-based framework for ppx extensions.
 Contains built-in plugins for `show`, `eq`, `ord`, `enum`, `iter`, `map`, `fold`, and `make`.
 * [ppx_visitors](https://gitlab.inria.fr/fpottier/visitors):
-Automatically use the visitor OOP pattern on a data structure, extending it with behaviors rather than needing to specify each variant's behavior.
+Automatically use the visitor object-oriented pattern on a data structure, extending it with behaviors rather than needing to specify each variant's behavior.
 * [ppx_import](https://github.com/whitequark/ppx_import):
 Import is a syntax extension that allows to pull in types or signatures from other compiled interface files.